-Much of my software development and run-of-the-mill coding these days is done in R, with assists from probabilistic languages such as JAGS.
+Much of my software development and run-of-the-mill coding these days is done in R, with assists from probabilistic languages such as Stan and JAGS.
 I do have previous experience with developing in C, Python, and Julia, and I am constantly working to keep up-to-date on evolving technologies, especially as it pertains to adding efficiency to computationally heavy processes.

 Below are select pieces of software that I have developed for research purposes.
 Where possible, I’ve included links to research papers that have used the software.